About The Electrical Safety Certificate for Landlords and Rentals

 Electrical systems like wiring can deteriorate and break over time, making them more susceptible to electric shocks and causing fires.

-The electrical safety regulations were implemented in the UK (as of 2021) to improve electrical safety in homes, to better protect tenants and reduce landlord liability.
+The electrical safety regulations were implemented in England (in force for all tenancies from 1 April 2021) to improve electrical safety in homes, to better protect tenants and reduce landlord liability.
 By formalising rules, the government can ensure that every landlord is carrying out routine inspections.

-Ultimately, renters are better protected under these new electrical safety rules from the dangers that are posed by electricity in the home – this is a crucial improvement as electrical faults are one of the leading causes of house fires.
+Ultimately, renters are better protected under these electrical safety rules from the dangers posed by electricity in the home – this is a crucial improvement, as electrical faults are one of the leading causes of house fires.

 testing electrical safety lights

-Landlord electricity checks involve two things, the inspection and the testing of appliances, wiring and fittings in the rental property.
+Landlord electricity checks involve two things: the inspection and the testing of wiring, fittings and (where provided) appliances in the rental property.
 There are three key elements that landlords need to be aware of when it comes to gaining an electrical safety certificate.

-1. Inspections must be carried out every five years
+1. Inspections must be carried out at least every five years

-A principal feature of the 2020 regulation is the formalisation of routine electrical inspections for private rented sector properties.
+A principal feature of the 2020 Regulations is the formalisation of routine electrical inspections for private rented sector properties.

-Landlords must make sure all electrical installations in their property are inspected and tested by a qualified person every five years at the very least.
-Landlords are then legally obliged to supply a copy of the EICR or electrical inspection certificate report to new existing and prospective tenants as well as the local authority if they ask for it.
+Landlords must make sure all fixed electrical installations in their property are inspected and tested by a qualified person at least every five years.
+Landlords are then legally obliged to supply a copy of the EICR to existing, new and prospective tenants, as well as to the local authority if they ask for it.
 Timescales for supplying the EICR are as follows:

 • to existing tenants within 28 days of the completed inspection.

-• to new tenants, the report should be supplied to them before they move in.
+• to new tenants, before they move in.

-• to prospective tenants within 28 days of receiving a request.
+• to prospective tenants within 28 days of receiving a written request.

-• to local authorities within 7 days of receiving a request.
+• to the local authority within 7 days of receiving a written request.

-The report should be dated and have the date of the next inspection and the tests that will be undertaken.
-You will also need to supply a copy of the report to the next inspector.
+The report should be dated and state the date of the next inspection and the tests undertaken.
+You should also supply a copy of the report to the next inspector.

 1. Electrical standards must meet the minimum requirements